KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 they remain distinct, complete, and enduring.

 When the incarnational integrations of a DS / DM are fulfilled,
-they do not merge with other deep souls,
+they do not enter resonance with other deep souls,
 but with the **archetypal fields**:
 Morgis (Deep Psyche) and Sophis (Deep Logos).